 There is hardly any category of the finance industry that has not carved out a niche for itself on the Internet.
 This especially holds true for the payday lending industry, which has come a long way from being an add-on service at check-cashing establishments and has continued to perform well during the recent recession.

-In the United States, over 33 percent of payday loans issued in the last six years have been issued from online lenders.
+In the United States, over 33 percent of payday loans with bad credit issued in the last six years have been issued from online lenders.
 These lenders include those who operate completely online and storefront payday lenders who have services that are accessible online.
 The borrowers who tend to use online payday lenders generally have more income and education and are younger than the borrowers who typically frequent storefront payday lenders.
 These borrowers are able to access the lenders’ individual websites or use online providers of lender matching services, such as the Personal Money Store.

 While the economy continues on its road to recovery, the demand for payday lending services will likely be impacted, especially with the possibility of more stringent regulations.
 Existing state regulations appear to affect storefront lenders by reducing their profit margins and the growth of revenue in the payday industry, but do these regulations affect how borrowers use online payday lending services?